FoxyTurby1987/CaRSC26_10323050_THT/docs/progres.md

 Nomor 4
 Bagian a: Jezz, the technical problems here are insane, how do i get this to work??
+* Finally got it to work, now to download all the files here

 Bagian b:

+Nomor 5
+Singkat cerita, most are not too bad, mungkin yang bagian block diagram agak susah

+Nomor 6
+Pretty nice, all around, found a lot of references for this

+Sekarang jawaban b